 - Aurora House

 The three food places that stood out for us are: Kublai, Bayler View, and Dialyn.

 Kubli Bistro.
 A newly opened restaurant in Poblacion.
 Without a doubt, it is here that we had our best dining experience in town.
 The food is delish, the place clean, the servings humongous, and the service impeccable.
 They are proudest of their kubli rice (P345), but it was just okay.
 But we absolutely loved everything else we tried.
 Order their barbeque skewers (P275), sisig a la bopes (P230), buffalo wings (P285), and adwas iced tea (P65).
 Every serving is good for around 3 pax.

 Bayler View.
 A simple open-air restaurant by the beach.
 Their menu is loaded with Pinoy and western options.
 Judging from the tables during our visit, Pinoy spaghetti is a favorite.
 But we loved their perfectly cooked Buttered Chicken, despite being too sweet for my taste.

 Dialyn’s Bakeshop.
 An iconic establishment in Baler famous for their brazo de mercedes, yema swirl, asado buns, and more.

 Sample Baler Itinerary with Expenses Breakdown

-Here’s a sample Baler weekend itinerary (3 days, 2 nights).
+Here’s a sample Baler weekend itinerary.
 You can tweak this to fit your needs and preferences.

 Note that the costs indicated here are per person.
 However, this itinerary assumes you’re a group of 4, splitting the bill.
 The cost per stop covers the entrance fee, parking fee, and guide fee (if applicable).
 For the breakdown, just check out at the “Places to Visit” section above.

-Since there are 4 in the group and a tricycle can accomodate only 3, charter 2 tricycles so everyone’s comfortable.
+Since there are 4 in the group and a tricycle can accommodate only 3, charter 2 tricycles so everyone’s comfortable.